Crocea Clam: Tridacna crocea

 - Maxima Clam:

-The Maxima Clams usually have an elongated shell.
-The scutes of T. maxima are also more pronounced and they cover most of the shell.
+Crocea Clams are often confused with the Maxima Clam T. maxima because the color patterns of these two clams is similar.
+The Maxima Clams usually have a more elongated shell, and the scutes are more pronounced and cover most of the shell.
 Their difference may also be determined by the byssus gland, which on the Crocea Clam is very long and wide.

 - Giant Clam: